weixian-zhang/GCC-CWHD/README.md

-# CWHD - Azure Monitoring with Central Workload Health Dashboard (used by agencies on [GCC Azure](https://www.tech.gov.sg/products-and-services/for-government-agencies/software-development/government-on-commercial-cloud/))
+# Azure Monitoring with Grafana - Central Workload Health Dashboard Solution (CWHD)

-CWHD uses Grafana dashboards to monitor Azure resources, providing color-coded health signals summarized by a bespoke web backend.
+CWHD uses Grafana dashboards to visualize performance and health signals of Azure resources and is used by agencies on [GCC](https://www.tech.gov.sg/products-and-services/for-government-agencies/software-development/government-on-commercial-cloud/).

 <br />